jqhoogland/rationalia-starter/LW/Concepts/Consciousness.md

 Highlights:

 *   A long time ago BC: Someone comes up with the idea that "minds" are a pretty basic and fundamental feature of the world.
 Maybe gods have minds; maybe trees; maybe rivers; and so on.
-See also [When Anthropomorphism Became Stupid](https://www.lesswrong.com/s/FqgKAHZAiZn9JAjDo/p/f4RJtHBPvDRJcCTva) and [[Mind Projection Fallacy|Mind Projection Fallacy]].
+See also [When Anthropomorphism Became Stupid](https://www.lesswrong.com/s/FqgKAHZAiZn9JAjDo/p/f4RJtHBPvDRJcCTva) and [[Mind Projection Fallacy]].
 *   ~400 BC: Democritus proposes that all human-scale phenomena, including psychological phenomena, are the result of small physical parts bouncing off each other.
 From [*Encyclopedia Britannica*](https://www.britannica.com/topic/materialism-philosophy/History-of-materialism): "Democritus thought that the soul consists of smooth, round atoms and that perceptions consist of motions caused in the soul atoms by the atoms in the perceived thing."
 *   1641: René Descartes, [*Meditations on First Philosophy*](https://yale.learningu.org/download/041e9642-df02-4eed-a895-70e472df2ca4/H2665_Descartes%27%20Meditations.pdf).
 Descartes argues that mind and matter must be irreducibly distinct (**mind-body dualism**), because (e.g.) material things are spatially extended, while thoughts are not.
 Descartes speculates that minds interact with the physical world via a specific part of the brain, the pineal gland.
     *   Descartes also popularizes the idea that everyone knows their own conscious experiences with certainty: at any given moment, we are infallible about *the fact* that we are having an experience (the "cogito"), and we are also infallible about the *contents* of that experience.